AmaliaRaluca/yii/README.md

  - download Yii version 1.x (I used 1.1.29);
  - once you have downloaded the application you can run the command to install a new app:
-   ROUTE TO PROJECT FOLDER FRAMEWOK> php yiic webapp DOCUMENTS\yiiapp
+   ROUTE TO PROJECT FOLDER FRAMEWORK> php yiic webapp DOCUMENTS\yiiapp

   * in my case: C:\Users\Amalia\yii\framework> php yiic webapp C:\Users\Amalia\yiiapp)